-A comprehensive study of the requirements of an effective safety program that focuses on worker safety, improved productivity and accident risk management using a safety training format designed to provide students with an understanding and application of the OSHA standards relative to their field of study.
+This course is a comprehensive study of the requirements of an effective safety program that focuses on worker safety, improved productivity and accident risk management.
+The course will also provide students with an understanding of the Occupational Safety Health Administration (OSHA) standards and their application to the construction industry.